Free Disability Tax Credit Eligibility Quiz, Canada 2026

 4. Cumulative effect across multiple restrictions

-Do two or more partial restrictions together take at least 14 hours per week of extra support and time?
-Restrictions can be in any combination of basic activities.
+Do two or more partial restrictions together take at least 14 hours per week of extra support and time Restrictions can be in any combination of basic activities.

 This is the cumulative effects rule.
 It is the most common path for moderate but multiple conditions.
 See our cumulative effects rule guide for detail.